iGyalchester/BakendJab/README.md

 - Endpoint needed to Get, Create, Update and Delete a Book Category such as: Science Fiction Books, Self help Books, etc
 - Endpoint needed to get all category of books in the book store
 - Endpoint needed to get a book's category by USING THE BOOK'S ID
-- API must have controllers, repositories and services

 ### Requirments describing each Book and Category:
 A Category must have the following: